 A Chance Meeting

-Following a chance meeting with Canadian Chief of Defence, General Rick Hillier and Senator Larry Campbell at a Vancouver Canucks hockey game, Al shared his vision of a “home away from home” for our Military, Veterans and Emergency Services Personnel with them both and General Hillier presented Al with a challenge coin encouraging him to go ahead with his project and make Honour House into a reality.
+Following a chance meeting with Canadian Chief of Defence, General Rick Hillier and Senator Larry Campbell at a Vancouver Canucks hockey game, Al shared his vision of a “home away from home” for our Military, Veterans and Emergency Services Personnel with them both and General Hillier presented Al with a challenge coin encouraging him to go ahead with his project and get the job done.

-Another deal fell through in a Vancouver location but then Al received a call from the Mayor of New Westminster, Wayne Wright, who encouraged Al and his committee to come to the Royal City as he felt that he had found a suitable property.
+Soon afterwards Al received a call from the Mayor of New Westminster, Wayne Wright, who encouraged Al and the Honour House committee to come to the Royal City as he felt that he had found a suitable property.
 As soon as Al saw the large home at 509 St. George Street in New Westminster he knew straight away that it was the “right one, a 9 out of 10” according to him at the time.

 A Grand Opening

 Under bright skies and witnessed by a large crowd, Captain Trevor Greene officially declared Honour House open on November 10, 2010.
 It wasn’t lost on anyone that it was Captain Greene’s determined recovery from his terrible life changing incident in Afghanistan that inspired those involved to find and create this very special house.
 On that opening day, the Canadian flag was raised alongside the Honour House flag and the house was officially opened.
 There was still much more work to be done before the house would be ready for its guests and it would be a further ten months before Honour House would welcome its first family.
 The house, with the dedicated and tireless hard work of its board members, volunteers and staff and the support of local businesses and the general public continues to be an incredible success story that even Al De Genova couldn’t have dreamed of.
-During the Society’s 2013 Gala, Al accepted yet another challenge, to put an Honour House in every Province in Canada so that all of our Canadian Heroes will always have a place to call home.
+Al and the board of directors are now determined, to put an Honour House in every Province in Canada so that all of our Canadian Heroes will always have a place to call home.

 Before Honour House